Using the cf CLI with a proxy server

 export https_proxy=http://my.proxyserver.com:8080

 2. To make this change persistent, add the command to the appropriate profile file for the shell.
-For example, in bash, add a line like the following example to your .bash_profile or .bashrc file:
+For example, in bash, add a line similar to the following example to your .bash_profile or .bashrc file:

 https_proxy=http://username:password@hostname:port